MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-use-item-cross-refs.md

 > [!NOTE]
 > [!INCLUDE [2021_releasewave2](includes/2021_releasewave2.md)]
 >
 > Not all companies use item references.
 To minimise clutter on pages, we've hidden the related fields and actions by default.
-If you decide to use them, select the **Use Item References** field on the **Stock Setup** page.
+If you decide to use them, select the **Use Item References** field on the **Inventory Setup** page.
 After you turn on item references, the fields and actions are available on the Item Card, Supplier Card, and Customer Card pages, and from sales and purchase documents.
 >
 > In versions earlier than 2021 release wave 2, your administrator can turn on the *Write longer item references* feature in the [Feature Management](https://businesscentral.dynamics.com/?page=2610) page (link requires that you have a [!INCLUDE [prod_short](includes/prod_short.md)] tenant).
 How you use references doesn't change, but the names of things like pages and buttons will.
 For example, the **Item Cross-Reference Entries** page will become the **Item Reference Entries** page.